 This no-fee, no-minimum savings account is well suited for keeping your regular savings or emergency funds.
 The basic interest rate on the account is 0.10%, however, new clients can get a 2.10% interest rate for the first 5 months.

 The interest rate is calculated daily and paid out on a monthly basis.
 You can take advantage of the promo offer on up to a maximum of $1,000,000 in savings.

 A Tangerine Savings Account can easily be paired up with their free chequing account which offers unlimited Interac e-Transfers and access to thousands of free Scotiabank ATMs.

-Save even more money by picking up the no-fee Tangerine Money-Back Credit Card that offers up to 2% unlimited unlimited cash back on your spending.
+Save even more money by picking up the no-fee Tangerine Money-Back Credit Card that offers up to 2% unlimited cash back on your spending.

 2. Tangerine Tax-Free Savings Account